AntonMazur/OTPTestTask/README.md

 2. Open the project folder.
 3. Launch file with .xcodeproj extenstion.
 4. Build and run:
-  Select simulator to run in Xcode
-  Press CMD + R
+  Select simulator to run in Xcode and press CMD + R

 # Architecture description: